giacomos97/PhenographProject/README.md

 - **LNBmatrix.csv**, containing data on single-cell measurements.
 The document should be organized as: one row for each cell, one column for each measurement.
 - **LNBcentroids.csv**, containing the spatial coordinates of each cell.
-The document should contain three columns (without header): 'cell', 'x', 'y'.
+The document should contain three columns (without header): cell number, x coordinate, y coordinate.

 Both files should describe the exact same amount of cells.

 ### Structure of the project
 Once verified that your input data is structured as expected, run the [clustering.py](./clustering.py) file.
 Check messages and results appearing in the console during execution.
 At each step, a backup copy of the data will be saved in *backup* directory.
-All plots will also be saved inside *figures* directory.
+All plots shown will also be saved inside *figures* directory.